Skip to content

 Best Practices

-3. Handle errors gracefully: The enhanced serialization includes error handling and fallbacks
+4. Handle errors gracefully: The serialization utilities include error handling and fallbacks